 - DEVIL'S HALF-ACRE written by Dashiell Luessenhop.
 These option rights expire in July 2024 with the ability to extend the option for an additional two (2) years.
 We are currently in pre-production of DEVIL'S HALF-ACRE including finalizing the script, hiring film crew, location scouting, determining equipment and finalizing the proposed budget.
 Additionally, on August 18th, 2023, APHP has acquired a Special Purpose Vehicle ("SPV") called Devil's Half-Acre Productions, LLC, for the specific purpose of producing the feature film.
 APH owns 100% of this SPV; and - ASK CHRISTINE, a screenplay written by Danielle Silvie Gershberg.
 These option rights expire in March 2024 with the ability to extend the option for an additional two (2) years.
 We are currently in pre-production of ASK CHRISTINE including finalizing the script, hiring film crew, location scouting, determining equipment and finalizing the proposed budget.
-Additionally, APHP has established a SPV called Ask Christine Productions, LLC, for the specific purpose of producing the feature film.
-APH owns 100% of this SPV.
-This SPV has filed a Form V2.3 with the Screen Actors Guild ("SAG") for an interim contract to enable APH to begin filming and utilizing SAG actors; and - MIDNIGHT'S DOOR, a screenplay written by Kirsten Elms.
-These option rights expire in February 2024 with the ability to extend the option for an additional two (2) years.
+Additionally, APHP has established a subsidiary called Ask Christine Productions, LLC, for the specific purpose of producing the feature film.
+APH owns 100% of this subsidiary.
+The option for this screenplay expired in March 2024; however, the Company is currently in negotiations to extend this option right.
+The outcome of these negotiations is currently unknown; and - MIDNIGHT'S DOOR, a screenplay written by Kirsten Elms.
+The option for this screenplay expired in February 2024; however, the Company is currently in negotiations to extend this option right.
+The outcome of these negotiations is currently unknown.